Tingliangstu/Lammps_tools/Get_LJ_Interaction_Parameter/README.md

 # Get_LJ_Interaction_parameter

-A small program for obtaining LJ interactions between different elements from the UFF force field (a universal force developed by Rappe et al).
+A small program for obtaining LJ (Lennard-Jones) interactions between different elements from the UFF force field (a universal force developed by Rappe et al).

 These parameters are very useful for constructing a two-dimensional (2D) vertical heterostructure composed of a van der Waals force interaction.
 And they are also very useful for building multi-layer 2D materials.